fsat/hello-reactive-tooling/README.md

 At the point of writing the target runtime supported is Kubernetes, although the tool might be extended to support DC/OS and other target runtime.

+Refer to `DESIGN.md` to see how the application is put together.

 ## Pre-requisite

 * [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) installed and running with insecure registry enabled.